marcingas/PrepareMappingInterface/README.md

 interface should also include: constant STRING JSON_PROPERTY -> "properties"" {%s}
-defoult method to JSON() that points out : type, label, marker static method: that takes a Mappable instance as an argument.
+defoult method to JSON() that points out : type, label, marker static method: that takes a Mappable instance as an argument .
 This method should print out the properties for each mappable type.

 TWO CLASSES that implements this interface: BUILDING, UTILITYLINE